Cultural impact of Whitney Houston: Music

-Black female artists, such as Anita Baker and Jackson, were successful in popular music partly because Houston paved the way.
+Houston also broke barriers for black women getting airplay on pop radio.
+Black female artists, such as Anita Baker and Janet Jackson, were successful in popular music partly because Houston paved the way.
 Baker commented that "Because of what Whitney and Sade did, there was an opening for me ...
 For radio stations, black women singers aren't taboo anymore."
 According to Justin Kantor for the Seattle Post-Intelligencer, Houston's success on pop radio, starting with "You Give Good Love", "opened the floodgates for big-voiced female R&B singers in the 'crossover' market of the 1980's and '90s."
 The song's producer Kashif added in the same article, "[You Give Good Love] took my career to a whole new level and helped to cement my status as an elite producer.
 For that I am eternally grateful to Whitney."
-Kantor further stated that Houston "transformed the landscape of commercial R&B for further African-American songwriters and producers whose work had previously been overlooked by top-40 programmers," adding that the album's black collaborators — Narada Michael Walden, Preston Glass and LeMel Humes — benefited from working on the album.
+Kantor further stated that Houston "transformed the landscape of commercial R&B for further African-American songwriters and producers whose work had previously been overlooked by top-40 programmers," adding that the album's black collaborators – Narada Michael Walden, Preston Glass and LeMel Humes – benefited from working on the album.
 "Greatest Love of All", according to Kantor, "forever secure[d] [Houston's] prominent place in universal pop culture and the lives of countless millions... bec[oming] the soundtrack to graduations and celebrations of achievements everywhere."